-Exams and Hay Fever - Tips for Weathering a Perfect Storm From a Survivor
+Managing Revision and Exams during Hay Fever Season - Tips for Weathering a Perfect Storm

 Too often hay fever’s dismissed as a trivial issue, but it can have a real impact on exam performance.
 One study shows that students who had hay-fever symptoms on the day they were sitting an exam were 40% more likely to drop a grade from their predicted results.
 This figure rises to 70% in those taking certain types of antihistamines that can cause drowsiness*